vebnz/veb.co.nz/_posts/2019-10-21-Pod-Error-React-Native-Catalina.markdown

 So then I angrily deleted Xcode and then went to try download it via appstore, and it just kept telling me to login.

-Fortunately, you can download it directly from Apple, https://developer.apple.com/download/more/
+Fortunately, you can download it directly from Apple, [Apple Download](https://developer.apple.com/download/more/)

 ![alt text](https://i.imgur.com/iN9Fka6.png "Downloading xcode from Apple")